An Algorithm for the Separation-Preserving Transition of Clusterings: The Main Strategy and Important Tools

-Note that Proposition~\ref{prop:inducedclustering} is not an `if and only if' relationship: a vertex of a single-shape partition polytope $\mathcal{P}^{=}$ (of a shape allowed by $\kappa^-,\kappa^+$) might not be a vertex of the bounded-shape partition polytope~$\mathcal{P}^{\pm}$.
+For a given site vector $\overline{s}$ there always exists a constrained LSA that corresponds to an optimal boundary point of $\mathcal{P}^{\pm}$ in direction of $\overline{s}$ \citep{Borgwardt2010,BriedenGritzmann2012,BorgwardtHappach2019} -- we call these {\em radial clusterings} with respect to (w.r.t.)~$\overline{s}$.
+However, note that Proposition~\ref{prop:inducedclustering} is not an `if and only if' relationship: a vertex of a single-shape partition polytope $\mathcal{P}^{=}$ (of a shape allowed by $\kappa^-,\kappa^+$) might not be a vertex of the bounded-shape partition polytope~$\mathcal{P}^{\pm}$.
 It may lie on the boundary of $\mathcal{P}^{\pm}$ or in its strict interior.
-This distinction will be important throughout this paper.
+The distinction between radial clusterings and general constrained LSAs will be important throughout this paper.